vuongducphuong/documentation/content/applications/services/field_service/onsite_interventions.rst

 .. image:: onsite_interventions/product-configuration.png
    :align: center
-   :alt: Product configuration to create tasks from sales orders in Odoo Field Service
+   :alt: Product configuration to create tasks from sales orders in Leansoft Field Service

 From the :doc:`Sales <../../sales/sales>` app, create a quotation with the product and confirm it.
 A task is automatically set up under your Field Service project.
 It is directly accessible from the